ameli/imate/README.rst

     python -m pip install TraceInv

-- Method 2: or, download the source code and install from the source code by:
+- Method 2: download the source code and install from the source code by:

   ::